rikyperdana/gas-autoForm/README.md

 `optional`: Make the field optional.
 The submission will succeed either the field has value or not.
 A non-optional field will be marked with red colored asterix next to the label.

 `exclude`: Accepts Boolean value that represents the field value is to be included upon submission or not.

+`regExp`: A string of Regular Expression to check the field value against.

 `autoform`: A property to contain form-specific options which may contain below properties.